iGEMIISc/Docking-scFv-IL8/README.md

 1. Katchalski-Katzir, E., Shariv, I., Eisenstein, M., Friesem, A.A., Aflalo, C., Vakser, I.A., 1992, Molecular surface recognition: Determination of geometric fit between proteins and their ligands by correlation techniques, Proc.
 Natl.
 Acad.
 Sci.
 USA, 89:2195-2199.
 2. Vakser, I.A., 1996, Long-distance potentials: An approach to the multiple-minima problem in ligand-receptor interaction, Protein Eng., 9:37-41.
 3. Porter, K. A., Desta, I., Kozakov, D., & Vajda, S. (2019).
 What method to use for protein–protein docking?
 Current Opinion in Structural Biology, 55, 1–7.

+## Note on using other tools for docking